JosephWardDotTech/josephwarddottech.github.io/testtalkswales.md

         request_details = f"{request['url']}_{request['method']}_{entry['startedDateTime']}"
         request_id = hashlib.md5(request_details.encode()).hexdigest()

-        # add request to set (checking if it's there) then log it out
+        # add request to set (checking if it's there) then log it
         if request_id not in sent_requests:
             sent_requests.add(request_id)
             print(f"Request Sent: {request_details}")

-        # add response to set (checking if it's there) then log it out
+        # add response to set (checking if it's there) then log it
         if response['status'] and request_id not in received_responses:
             received_responses.add(request_id)
             print(f"Response Received: {request['url']} with status {response['status']}")